Job and Internship Search Resources

 - Why should I hire you?

-Prepare questions to ask the interviewer.
-You want to evaluate the organization and the opportunities provided by this position.
-The questions that you ask convey interest and enthusiasm; if you fail to ask anything of the interviewer, they might assume you are not particularly interested in the job or the organization.
+It is important to come prepared with questions for the interviewer.
+This will aid in your evaluation of the organization and their opportunities.
+The questions should convey interest and enthusiasm.
+If you fail to ask the interviewer questions, they might assume you are not interested in the job or the organization.

 Sample Questions to Ask the Employer